-Why Hydration Is More Important Than You Think: The Complete Guide to Water and Wellness
+Why Hydration Is More Important Than You Think: How Water Affects Energy, Mood, and the Body

 When students ask what's the single fastest way to improve focus and energy, the answer is usually disappointing: drink more water.
 It's not sexy, not complicated, and doesn't involve buying anything.
 Yet it's profoundly powerful.